xwil560/263-Project/README.md

 - 'tr_T.txt'
 - 'tr_water.txt'

-Additionally, the data should be formated with a single header, and two columns, the first containing the data, the second containing the time (days), seperated by a comma deliminator.
+Additionally, the data should be formated with a single header, and two columns, the first containing the data, the second containing the time (days), seperated by a comma delimiter.